 Jinnah declined, saying he would not interfere in the internal matters of Burma, which had been a separate unit from British India since 1937.
 The Muslim leaders then approached the newly-formed Burmese Parliament with the same request.
 Their rejection became the starting point of a relationship of mutual distrust.
 A few years later, a separatist movement was born.

 The Burmese Army’s latest crackdown against the Rohingya population (the third in five years) may be making headlines now, but their plight goes back to the time when self-governing nation states were formed after the Second World War.
-The left-behind children of the haphazard borders that were carved after the British retreated from their former colonies, the ambiguity surrounding their identity, their perceived ‘foreign’ status and their lack of formal citizenship since 1982 have made them particularly vulnerable.
+An afterthought of the haphazard borders that were carved after the British retreated from their former colonies, the ambiguity surrounding their identity, their perceived ‘foreign’ status and their lack of formal citizenship since 1982 have made them particularly vulnerable.

 During the 1960s, General Ayub Khan’s government welcomed Rohingyas into Pakistan in the name of Islamic brotherhood.
 They continued to pour into the country in large numbers till the late 1980s, during General Zia-ul-Haq’s regime, which (on the behest of the Saudis) promised them residence permits.
 This generosity, however, came with an expectation: Rohingyas were an easy target for recruitment during the Afghan Jihad.

 The National Alien Registration Authority estimates that there are currently 350,000 Rohingyas living in Pakistan.
-While most worked in agriculture in their home country, they joined the fisheries sector once in Pakistan.
-This is the reason why the majority of the population is settled along the coastline, at the Karachi Fish Harbour and Ibrahim Hyderi.
+While most worked in agriculture in their home country, they joined the fisheries sector once in Pakistan, as the majority of the population settled along the coastline.
 They can also be found in the construction and textile industries, while home-based workers are involved in carpet-weaving, cigarette-making and embroidery.

 Despite their large presence, they remain an elusive community, often difficult to access.
 Most Burmese Muslims pass off as Bengalis, with whom they share a common culture and language.
 A large number of Bengalis who came to Pakistan from Bangladesh in the 1970s and 1980s were from Cox’s Bazaar and Teknaf, which is close to the Burmese border.
 Their identities merge easily.